riyadhalnur/godi/README.md

 go test -v
 ```

-This package uses [Gin](https://github.com/codegangsta/gin) for automatic server reload for any file changes.
+This package uses [Gin](https://github.com/codegangsta/gin) for automatic server reloading on any file changes.
 To run the server,
 ```
 gin run server.go
 ```